 The current version of my CV can be found on my LinkedIn public profile, which is also linked at the bottom of every pages of this website.

 Outside the lab, I enjoy listening to traditionnal music from several countries (Brittany, Ireland, Scotland, Sweden, Québec, American old time music…), and dancing on some of them.
 I also try to play them on the wooden flute and tin whistle.
-And I like outdoor activities like skiing, sailing, snowshoeing and hiking.
+And I like outdoor activities like kitesurfing, sailing, skiing, snowshoeing and hiking.

 About this website